 For correct sizing, measure your pet's neck and add 2-1/2"- 3".
 There is a right and wrong way to put a slip collar on a dog.
 To correctly place a collar on a dog, the top ring on a properly-looped collar forms a letter P when you stand in front of the dog and pull it snug.
 If it forms the number 9, it is on backward and may not release immediately as designed, which may cause discomfort or gagging.

-Pronged Collars, also called pinch collars, contain blunt prongs that protrude inward from the links.
-Designed for only the most stubborn pullers, they are temporary training tools used to change behavior on dogs that do not respond to any other collar.
+Also called pinch collars, contain blunt prongs that protrude inward from the links.
+Designed for only the most stubborn pullers, they are temporary training tools used to change behaviour on dogs that do not respond to any other collar.
 Halter-type collars give you more control and are much less likely to harm your dog.

 Last but not least every collar you own should have a current nametag attached to it at all times!